Margaret Rwebyambu: Social and political life

-During the burial of the late Kaishanyu Miriel Mubezi Nalongo in Kisoroza East Sheema municipality, Ayebare Margaret argued parents to support their children access education.
-Rwebyambu donated 40 mattresses to five hospitals in Mbarara city.
+During the burial of the late Kaishanyu Miriel Mubezi Nalongo in Kisoroza East Sheema municipality, Ayebare Margaret urged parents to support their children to access education.
+She implores leaders to speak against the outdated cultural norms and guide communities towards protecting children so that early marriages are stopped.

+Rwebyambu donated 40 mattresses to five hospitals in Mbarara City.
 These hospitals include Bwizibwera Health centre IV, Rubaya Health Centre II, Kagongi Health Centre, Kashare Health Centre and Rubindi Health Centre III.
+She is interested in Media engagements, travelling and working with communities.